webivan1/idc-code-challenge/README.md

 Simple todo list where you can add, update or delete Todo Please open `/login` page and see the form where you can sign in as test user

-Use this credentials:
+Use these credentials:
   - Email: `test@test.com`
   - Password: `123456`

-After authorization you will see the todo list belonging to the logged in user
+After authorization, you will see the todo list belonging to the logged-in user

 ### Docker requirements